-Strangely however when they needed Southampton to take one of their patients we had transport, a bed and the cannulas weren’t an issue for the seven short days.
-By this point, I wanted to go home and it felt just that little bit closer.
-My time there was the opposite, I was alone, isolated, no one checked on us apart from medication times and due to a mix up with Thomas’ records, he wasn’t allowed to leave the room due to being isolated.
-It was on day six there that a Doctor realised and told me to take him for a walk for some fresh air.
+Strangely, however, when they needed Southampton to take one of their patients, we had transport, a bed, and the cannulas weren’t an issue for the seven short days.
+By this point, I wanted to go home, and it felt just that little bit closer.
+My time there was the opposite.
+I was alone, isolated.
+No one checked on us apart from medication times, and due to a mix up with Thomas’ records, he wasn’t allowed to leave the room due to being isolated.
+On day six, a Doctor realised and told me to take him for a walk for some fresh air.
 It was too late.

 I’m honestly surprised I didn’t end up with postnatal depression!
-Now, if I like me Strep B was a whole new concept.
+Now, Strep B was a whole new concept.
 I googled the moment I got home and I was shocked to find that tests existed.
 So what is Strep B and can it be prevented?

 What is Strep B

 There are many websites on the internet, talking about Group B Strep.
 The NHS website has a page but they play it down.